kessler/darkmagic/README.md

 TODO:

-- complete readme
-- maybe publish to npm at some point
+- publish to npm at some point if this takes off
 - support node modules with dashes (maybe via underscore)
 - static analysis of dependencies
 - implement something that will replace flame di with require()s and initializations